Oovvuu/wp-plugin/README.md

 }
 ```

-## Creating a new release

-When a new version of the plugin is ready for distribution, we will need to create a new release that can be downloaded.
-Below are the steps for how to create a new release in GitHub.

-1. Run the release script with the version number as its only argument, e.x.,`bash release.sh 1.0.0`
-1. Add all untracked files `git add -A` and commit this to the built branch `git commit -m "{Message}"`
-1. Push this branch up to the repo `git push -u origin`
-1. Go to the GitHub repo and [create a new release](https://help.github.com/en/github/administering-a-repository/managing-releases-in-a-repository#creating-a-release)
-1. Create a non-built release based on the `production` branch and use a tag name without the `-built` suffix (i.e. `v1.0.0`)
-1. Add relevant changelog notes
-1. Publish the release
-1. Create a built release based on the built branch you created in the above steps.
-Make sure to have `-built` after the tag version (i.e. `v1.0.0-built`)
-1. Publish the built release.
-No changelog notes are needed in the built release since they are already added to the non-built release.
-1. Download the built plugin locally and ensure it can be installed properly.
-Also, do a general testing of the plugin featured to ensure everything works as expected
-1. Delete the built branch since the release is published and tagged

 ## Build

 All built files are ignored by default and therefore the plugin needs to be built after cloning the repo.
 The main commands that need to be run are: